-In a repurchase transaction, a compensatory incomemanufactured payment from the Buyer or margin-holder is due to the Seller on the same day as the corresponding income payment by the issuer of the collateral (although current market practice is due to wait until the receipt of Buyer or margin-holder (assuming the payment from issue is actually paid by the issuer has been confirmed the next day).
-But in a buy/sell/buy-back, the compensatory payment is deferred Seller or margin-giver will not be compensated until the Repurchase Date, which means that it has to be reinvested by the Buyer between the income payment date and when he will benefit from a reduced Repurchase Date.
-The compensatory payment plus reinvestment income is deducted from the Sell Back-Price or Repurchase Price.
-This can would cause a problem in a sell/buy-back for the Buyer or margin-holder if the coupon is income were not to be paid by the issuer of the collateral.
-Unless the Buyer has or margin-holder has already sold the collateral to a third party, he will suffer lose the loss of the compensation plus reinvestment income, as this will have been deducted deduction from the Repurchase Price he is due to receive, even though he will not have without having received the coupon.corresponding income payment from the issuer.
-In effect, the deduction means that the Seller will receive or margin-holder would be unintentionally insulated from the compensatory payment (plus reinvestment income), notwithstanding consequences of the default by the issuer of the collateral and, despite the intention that he the Seller or margin-holder should be the party counterparty exposed to the risk of default on the collateral of a repo.
-To prevent such an anomaly, the Repurchase Price of the buy/sell/buy-back needs to be adjusted in such circumstances to reverse the deduction of the compensatory payment and reinvestment income that was agreed predefault.
-As there is no provision in the GMRA to do this, such a provision would have to be adopted by parties by means of an agreed amendment to their GMRA or, if that is not practicable, by inclusion in their Confirmations.

-4.20 If the delivery of a Repurchase Price is late and if, during the delay, payments of coupons, dividends or other income are made on the collateral, the in the case of a repurchase transaction, the Buyer or margin-holder is contractually obliged under paragraph 5(a)(ii) of the GMRA 2011 to continue to make manufactured payments in the case of repurchase transactions.
+- In a repurchase transaction, a manufactured payment from the Buyer or margin-holder is due to the Seller on the same day as the corresponding income payment by the issuer of the collateral is due to the Buyer or marginholder (assuming the issue is actually paid by the issuer).
+But in a buy/sell-back, the Seller or margin-giver will not be compensated until the Repurchase Date, when he will benefit from a reduced Repurchase Price.
+This would cause a problem for the Buyer or margin-holder if income were not to be paid by the issuer of the collateral.
+Unless the Buyer or margin-holder has already sold the collateral to a third party, he will lose the deduction from the Repurchase Price without having received the corresponding income payment from the issuer.
+In effect, the deduction means that the Seller or margin-holder would be unintentionally insulated from the consequences of the default, despite the intention that the Seller or margin-holder should be the counterparty exposed to the risk of default on the collateral of a repo.
+To prevent such an anomaly, the Repurchase Price of the buy/sell-back needs to be adjusted in such circumstances to reverse the deduction that was agreed pre-default.
+As there is no provision in the GMRA to do this, such a provision would have to be adopted by parties by means of an agreed amendment to their GMRA or, if that is not practicable, by inclusion in their Confirmations. - 4.20 If the delivery of a Repurchase Price is late and if, during the delay, payments of coupons, dividends or other income are made on the collateral, in the case of a repurchase transaction, the Buyer or margin-holder is contractually obliged under paragraph 5(a)(ii) of the GMRA 2011 to continue to make manufactured payments.
 However, the Buy/Sell Back Annex of the GMRA makes no express provision for this situation, except where a mini close-out is exercised, in which case, a (further) deduction should be made from the Repurchase Price in respect of the payment on the collateral.
 Nevertheless, the economics of a repo (that the Seller or margin-giver retains the risk and return on the collateral by virtue of its commitment to repurchase) mean that the same procedure should be followed for buy/sell-backs and this is best practice.
 Interest should also be charged for the delay until delivery or, where applicable, termination under a mini close-out.